Simple Hardtack Bread Recipe (Survival Bread) made with just flour, water, and salt! A tough, long-lasting survival food that stands the test of time.

 Instructions

-- In a large mixing bowl, combine 4 cups of flour with 4 teaspoons of salt.
+- Prepare the Dough: In a large mixing bowl, combine 4 cups of flour with 4 teaspoons of salt.
 Gradually add 2 cups of water, stirring continuously to ensure even distribution.
 Add only enough water to form a firm, non-sticky dough.
 If the dough appears too wet, incorporate additional flour as needed.

-- Lightly flour a clean work surface and roll out the dough to a thickness of ½ inch.
+- Roll and Shape: Lightly flour a clean work surface and roll out the dough to a thickness of ½ inch.
 Using a sharp knife or pastry cutter, divide the dough into 3-inch squares.
 For a traditional hardtack appearance, use a fork to pierce multiple holes into each square to facilitate even drying.

-- Preheat the oven to 375°F (190°C).
+- Bake Until Dry and Firm: Preheat the oven to 375°F (190°C).
 Arrange the hardtack pieces on an ungreased baking sheet, ensuring they are evenly spaced.
 Bake for 30 minutes, then flip each piece and bake for an additional 30 minutes.
 The finished product should be dry, firm, and lightly golden.

 Notes